OUR SECURITY POLICY

-We need your personal data to be able to provide you with a good service when e.g. using our various web-services or when you order the products we manufacture and/or distribute to you as the recipient.
+We need your personal data to be able to provide you with good service when, for example, you use our various web-services or when you order the products we manufacture and/or distribute to you as the recipient.

 When do we collect your personal data?

-When you contact us via telephone, email or using an online contact form, we may store the data you communicate to be able to answer your inquiries.
+When you contact us via telephone, email or use an online contact form we may store the data you communicate to be able to answer your inquiries.
 This may include your name, email-address, telephone number and any other personal data you freely decide to share with us.

 The legal basis for processing is mainly to fulfil our obligations to you and also legitimate interest, which is to provide quality services.
 We will retain this data if it is necessary for the purpose of your inquiry and delete it when it’s no longer needed if we are not obligated to retain it by law.

 The majority of the personal data we process relies on a main agreement between us and the company you are associated with, either as an employee or as part of a larger supply chain.